You downloaded three apps last month and opened none of them

 The first derailment is free.
 After that, the stakes escalate: $5, then $10, then $30, and up.
 But for people whose primary obstacle is follow-through rather than planning, the financial commitment creates a concrete cost for inaction.
 Beeminder integrates with Fitbit, Apple Health, Todoist, Duolingo, and dozens of other data sources for automatic tracking.

-Coach.me (formerly Lift) combines habit tracking with optional human coaching.
+Coach.me (formerly Lift) combines personal habit tracking with optional human coaching.
 You track daily habits for free, join community challenges, and can hire a coach for $25-$195/month who checks in on your progress.
-The coaching element fills a gap most apps ignore: personalized feedback from a real person.
-Harkin and colleagues’ meta-analysis found that prompting progress monitoring combined with feedback produces a larger effect on goal attainment than monitoring alone [3].
-Coach.me’s coaching model applies this principle directly – the combination of self-tracking with external feedback mirrors the dual mechanism that Harkin’s research links to stronger goal attainment.
+The coaching element fills a gap most personal goal apps ignore: personalized feedback from a real person.
+The same monitoring-plus-feedback combination that the Harkin meta-analysis identified as a stronger driver of goal attainment shows up in Coach.me’s structural design – self-tracking on one side, external human feedback on the other.
 As of early 2026, Coach.me maintains its coaching marketplace with specialists across fitness, productivity, and career goals.

 The limitation is cost – the coaching is valuable but expensive, and the free goal tracking apps features are basic compared to dedicated apps like Strides.
 For more structured approaches to finding an accountability partner, dedicated partner-matching strategies can supplement any app.